binaryage/cljs-react-three-fiber/readme.md

-# cljs-react-three-fiber

-This is an experimental ClojureScript wrapper library for [react-three-fiber](https://github.com/react-spring/react-three-fiber).
+This example app is a rewrite of [react-three-fiber/examples](https://github.com/react-spring/react-three-fiber)

 ### WORK-IN-PROGRESS